Stonecode9993/stonecodes-mobile/README.md

-this is my first project and thins are not working as expected
+this is my first project and things are not working as expected